DouglasUrner/GDP1-Unit-1/docs/instant-game-design-workshop/PITCHME.md

 ---

-### Collect Your Thoughts
+### Clean Up & Collect Your Thoughts

+Return materials & pick up a sticky note.

+Make notes:
-* Notes about what you learned in the playtest.
+* What did you learn in the playtest.
 * Changes and additions to rules.
 * Conflicts that could make the game more interesting.
+* Mark your game design with a sticky note at the top of the page

 Note: